-Last week my husband and I took our 16-month old son out to pick blueberries for the first time.
+Last week my husband and I took our 16-month old son out for blueberry picking for the first time.
 Since he was too young to eat blueberries last summer, he had never tasted fresh ones before!

 We set him down in the midst of the rows of blueberries and let him walk around.
 At first he was just happy to be out of the stroller!
 Then we showed him how to pick the berries — pick the blue ones and leave the green ones — a concept I’m not quite sure he mastered.
 As soon as he tasted the blueberries, he just couldn’t get enough!
 He wanted to pick them by the handful!
 We tried to carefully check his hands to make sure none were too big or too green, but he was so attached to them it was hard to pry his hands open!
 We let him sample a few and quickly picked our quart of berries, and then moved on to the other fruit the orchard had to offer at the time.